RickMConstantine/Crypto-Portfolio-ACB-Tracker/README.md

 ## Features

 - Add and manage fiat currencies and blockchain assets.
-- Add or import price history from CoinDesk & Finage apis or manually
+- Add or import price history from CoinDesk apis or manually
 - Filter prices by asset, fiat, and date range.
 - Record transactions with support for buy, sell, trade, send, and receive types.
 - Filter transactions by asset, type, and date range.